How privacy protection is changing email marketing

 Hotels will now be completely reliant on the data that they can gather themselves, meaning the technology they use to manage and make sense of this data will be paramount.
 How well a hotel can manage its data will determine how successful its marketing — and ultimately the hotel itself — will be.

-Managing data begins with a good CDP (Customer Data Platform), such as Cendyn’s Starling solution.
-As data streams into a hotelier’s website — through the booking engine, newsletter sign-up, online surveys, etc. — Starling consolidates, cleanses, and enriches the data, providing a central source of truth.
+Managing data begins with a good data warehouse like a CDP (Customer Data Platform) or CRM (Customer Relationship Management) platform.
+As data streams into a hotelier’s website — through the booking engine, newsletter sign-up, online surveys, etc. — a data warehouse consolidates, cleanses, and enriches the data, providing a central source of truth.
 Not only can the hotel use that high-quality data to fuel guest communications, services, and personalized marketing, but they’ll have a detailed account of where that data came from, ensuring the ability to meet global privacy regulations.

 Once a hotel has high-quality data, it still needs to put it to good use.
-That’s where a CRM (Customer Relationship Management) platform comes in, like Cendyn’s eInsight™ CRM.
-The platform takes all of the data gathered by the hotel and uses it to create 360-degree profiles of past, present, and future guests.
+That’s where a CRM platform comes in.
+It can take all of the data gathered by the hotel and uses it to create 360-degree profiles of past, present, and future guests.
 This allows hotels to evaluate guests’ RFM value (Recency, Frequency, Monetary), segment audiences for marketing campaigns, and target guests with personalized messaging.

 Email marketing will continue to be an incredibly effective way for hotels to generate business, but the learning curve will be steep.
 As privacy and control over data become the norm, first-party data is moving to the forefront.
 Hoteliers that can properly adapt their systems and strategies will be successful, while those that don’t will see a sharp decline in the effectiveness of their marketing efforts.
 By maximizing the amount of first-party data collected, and managing it properly, hotels can guarantee their success.
 If anything, this shift just makes hoteliers focus on the same principle that has always been at the core of hospitality — building trust and quality relationships with guests.